corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 ## Be Accurate

-How you do anything is how you do everything.
+> How you do anything is how you do everything.
+> -- An ancient Rust proverb

 You can be sloppy in other languages, but not in Rust.
 That means you have to be accurate while you code or the code just won't compile.
-The idea is that this approach will save you debugging time in the future.
+The expectation is that this approach will save you debugging time in the future.

 I found that the people who learn Rust the fastest all have great attention to detail.
-If you try to just get things done and move on, you will have a harder time than if you try to do things properly the first time.
+If you try to just get things done and move on, you will have a harder time than if you aim to do things right on your first try.
 You will have a much better time if you re-read your code to fix stupid typos before pressing "compile."
 Also build a habit of automatically adding `&` and `mut` where necessary as you go.